- Lose your job through no fault of your own OR quit with good cause related to the work or the employer.

 When to Expect Benefits

-If you are eligible, you can expect to start receiving UI benefit payments within 18-22 days of your initial claim filing.
+If you are eligible, you can expect to start receiving UI benefit payments within 22 days of your initial claim filing.
 Be sure to file a weekly request for payment each week, even if you are not yet receiving a benefit payment.
 You will not receive unemployment benefits for any week that was not requested in a timely manner.
 If there are any issues with your claim, payment may be delayed several weeks while an investigation is conducted to determine your eligibility to receive benefits.
 Benefits will not arrive on the same day each week, and the DES will not mail you a notice when they process.
 Your benefits are subject to federal and state income taxes.
 Contact the Internal Revenue Service (IRS) for more information.

 Tracking Your Claim & Benefits

 Claims – Click My Account/Claim Status or call the Regional Claims Center for your area and when asked for the purpose of your call, say Claim Inquiry.
 These resources are available 24 hours a day to see if unemployment benefits have been paid, when they have been paid and how they have been paid.
 To see if benefits have been released to your debit card, check the DES resources first.
 Benefits are normally available on your debit card after 5:30 p.m. on the day they are released (Monday - Friday).

 Benefits – To check your debit card balance and view your entire transaction history visit www.mo-access.com, or call 888-775-3445.
 You are allowed one free call using the automated voice response system.
 Each additional call costs $.50.
 Contacting a customer service representative costs $3.00 per call.
 The Internet is always free.

 Payment information is available two business days after you file your weekly request for payment for benefits.